 - situation models and reasoning

-- Position papers and posters (4 pages) describe a motivated opinion or viewpoint on interaction with smart objects, identifies an open issue or important problem, or presents work in progress.
+We invite submissions as position papers (up to 8 pages, incl. references) that describe a motivated opinion or viewpoint on interaction with smart objects, identifies an open issue or important problem, or presents work in progress.

 All submissions will be peer-reviewed by at least 2 peers.
 Besides based on general contributions, submissions will also be selected on their potential to initiate discussion.
-Accepted submissions will be made available as online proceedings on the workshop site.
-Moreover, they will be made available in dedicated proceedings to ensure that they can be cited.
-Copyright is retained by the authors thus papers can be submitted for other venues that allow this.
+Accepted submissions will be made available for workshop participants only.
+In addition, we invite every accepted submission to appear in our proceedings published through CEUR-WS.org.
+Copyright is retained by the authors.
+Thus, papers can be submitted for other venues that allow this.
+Please note that at least one author must register for the workshop and one day of the conference.